 The Sports Therapy, Health and Wellbeing study programme combines a technical level qualification - in the form of a sports massage diploma - with a Foundation Diploma in Sports Science and Advanced Research* and an A-level in Biology.

 It is delivered over two years and aims to develop the knowledge, understanding and skills needed for a career as a sports massage therapist, either employed or self-employed.
-It is also an ideal pathway for learners wishing to progress to Sports Therapy or Physiotherapy courses at university.
+It is also an ideal pathway for students wishing to progress to Sports Therapy or Physiotherapy courses at university.

-Learners will be assessed through a range of methods including:
+Students will be assessed through a range of methods including: